lakshmimon/lakmon/README.md

 ###     contains a flowchart in which we determine whether the value inputted is greater or less than 100.
 ## 3. Filename: Python.png is a program in Python
 ###     developed to determine whether a number is greater or less than 100.
-## Network Design
+## 4. Network Design
-This network diagram uses a star topology because it's simple, easy to expand, and all devices connect to a central router.
+### This network diagram uses a star topology because it's simple, easy to expand, and all devices connect to a central router.
 The diagram includes two computers, a router, and a printer.
+## 5. SQL Query – OrderDetails
+**Description:** This SQL query retrieves all records from the `OrderDetails` table where the quantity is over 20.
+The results are sorted by `ProductID` to better analyze high-volume orders per product.